What Is a Reverse Mortgage — And Is it Right for You?

 • If you have to move or sell the home, you’ll be on the hook to pay your reverse mortgage back — and that can be a heavy burden to bear.

-• If the home isn’t already in good shape, you may have to do repair work in order to secure a reverse mortgage.
+• If the home isn’t already in good shape, you may have to do repair work to secure a reverse mortgage.

 • While a reverse mortgage won’t affect a borrower’s Medicare or Social Security benefits, it might affect their eligibility to receive Medicaid benefits.